moiatgit/rustbook/src/ch10-03-lifetime-syntax.md

 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/listing-10-16/src/main.rs}}
 ```

-<span class="caption">Listing 10-16: An attempt to use a reference whose value
+<span class="caption">Llistat 10-16: An attempt to use a reference whose value
 has gone out of scope</span>

 > Note: The examples in Listings 10-16, 10-17, and 10-23 declare variables